markdlp/marksBlog/content/posts/MMAs/_index.md

 absorbing conditions along the Z axis.

 For reference the mesh with only the ring element on the surface ends up such as: ![onlyRing](img/mesh.png)

+Adding the arrows and running the simulation outputs something like: